ml-explore/mlx/docs/src/usage/compile.rst

   print(state)

 After the first call of ``fun``, the ``state`` list will hold a placeholder array.
-The placeholder does not have any data.
-It is only used to build the computation graph.
+The placeholder does not have any data; it is only used to build the computation graph.
 Printing such an array results in a crash.

 You have two options to deal with this.
 The first option is to simply return